 In the final home game of 2009, the Rangers hit rock bottom.

-After four wins and a fiery third period in an overtime loss to the Islanders, the Rangers dropped completely off the cliff at
+After four wins and a fiery overtime loss to the Islanders, the Rangers dropped completely off the cliff at Madison Square Garden.

 "If we have to have a coach losing his mind and making an idiot out of himself every five games, then we're beating our heads against the wall," he said.
 "It cannot be that way.
 We have to be more consistent.
 I don't have an answer as to why we played the game that way.
 I thought we practiced well, I thought we got enough rest, they were in good spirits.
 I just don't know why."

-Sometimes, stats are the best way to illustrate the disparity of dreadful performance: At one point near the end of the second period, Philadelphia had five goals; the Rangers had only nine shots.
+Sometimes, stats are the best way to illustrate the disparity of a dreadful performance: At one point near the end of the second period, Philadelphia had five goals; the Rangers had only nine shots.

-Lundqvist yielded to rookie Chad Johnson, whose NHL debut at the start of the second period, pointed to the coverage and lack of effort.
+Lundqvist yielded to rookie Chad Johnson, who made his NHL debut at the start of the second period and stopped 16 of 19 shots.

-“In our zone, we have to be ready to battle,” said Lundqvist, who will be back in the net tonight for his 14th straight start.
-“We just made it way too easy for them.
-Me, personally, I have to battle, too.”
+"In our zone, we have to be ready to battle," said Lundqvist, who will be back in the net Thursday night against the Hurricanes in Raleigh, N.C.
+"We just made it way too easy for them.
+Me, personally, I have to battle, too."